-The proposed Urban Design Project Review Program would be required for certain development projects located in Tacoma's designated Mixed Use Centers.
+The proposed Urban Design Project Review Program would be required for certain development projects located in Tacoma's designated Mixed-Use Centers.
 These include two (2) Regional Growth Centers (Downtown and Tacoma Mall), eight (8) Crossroads Centers and six (6) Neighborhood Centers.
-The Area of Applicability is shown on Exhibit A.
+The Area of Applicability is shown in Exhibit A, below.